yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 - `account_id` (String) The ID of the account this cluster belongs to.
 - `cluster_certificate` (String) The certificate used to connect to the cluster.
+- `cluster_endpoints` (Map of String, Deprecated) The endpoints used to connect to the cluster.
+- `cluster_id` (String) The ID of the cluster.
+Created automatically when a cluster is created.
+Used to get a specific cluster.
 - `cluster_info` (Attributes) (see [below for nested schema](#nestedatt--cluster_info))
 - `cluster_version` (String)
+- `endpoints` (Attributes List) The endpoints used to connect to the cluster. (see [below for nested schema](#nestedatt--endpoints))
 - `project_id` (String) The ID of the project this cluster belongs to.

 <a id="nestedatt--cluster_region_info"></a>